 Lack of sleep can drive food cravings.
 If you’re tired, your body is looking for energy in the quickest way possible – often in the form of simple carbs and sugars.
 Poor sleep also increases cortisol levels, which is associated with an increased appetite.
 When you haven’t gotten enough sleep, it can be very difficult to control your cravings, so be sure you are getting enough rest.

 If you’re craving a particular type of food often, a vitamin or mineral deficiency may be to blame.
-Your body naturally craves the nutrients it lacks, and so it’s your body’s way of warning you that something is off.
+Your body craves the nutrients it lacks, and so it’s your body’s way of warning you that something is off.

 10 ways to control constant cravings